indragiek/INAppStoreWindow/README.md

 ### Hiding the title bar in fullscreen

 You can tell INAppStoreWindow to hide when entering fullscreen mode, and reappear on exit.
 Just set the property `hideTitleBarInFullScreen`in order to hide it.

+### Padding the traffic lights and fullscreen buttons

+The left padding of the traffic lights can be adjusted with `trafficLightButtonsLeftMargin` and the right padding of the fullscreen button can be adjusted with `fullScreenButtonRightMargin`.

+### Hiding the baseline(divider line between the titlebar and the content view)

+The baseline divider can be hidden by setting `showsBaselineSeparator` to `NO`, the default value is `YES`.

 ## Who am I?